 - the course provider’s terms and conditions, as well as rules and regulations regarding student conduct, which explain your rights and obligations to the course provider and their obligations to you, as a student at their institution

-You should read and understand this information before making a decision about accepting an offer, as this is likely to form the terms and conditions of the contract between yourself and the course provider, if you enrol on their course.
+You should read and understand this information before making a decision about accepting an offer.
+It’s important you check this information in light of the changes providers are making due to coronavirus, to make sure the course and provider is still right for you.
+This information is likely to form the terms and conditions of the contract between you and the course provider, if you enrol on their course.

 If you have not received this information, or if you are not clear about the information you have received, you should contact the course provider to ask for further advice.

 A word of warning: This information only applies to students who are ‘consumers’ under consumer law.
 Generally speaking, if you are acting for purposes outside your trade, business, or profession, you will be considered a ‘consumer’.
 See our information on what you can do if things go wrong for organisations that can give you further advice on whether you are a ‘consumer’ under consumer law.